BOBseal/SolidityExamples/Blog+Chat+SendEth/Read Me.md

-A Solidity Smart Contract that Acts as A Decentralized Simple Chat Application Backend and Also has A Blog and Send Eth Transfer Built In it.It has a Like Function for the Blogs that transfers eth to the blog owner and platform owner.
+A Solidity Smart Contract that Acts as A Decentralized Simple Chat Application Backend.
+This is basically a fork of Daulat Hussain's Chat App contract that I upgraded for better suitability to my needs.
+Now this contract has the Basic functions of a Social Media Platform that Runs entirely on the Blockchain.
+The Transaction function is a Ledger and not the actual transfer util, Transfers has to be done through wallet api and then Update and Save changes to the Contract.
+I have done only basic Functionality tests uptill now and I cannot guarantee that the Contract has No Vulnerabilities.